 The Enablers

-Headquarters South West, supported by the Royal Navy and Royal Air Force, works alongside the emergency services, Dartmoor Search and Rescue Group, and many other voluntary organisations and individuals to ensure the safe conduct of the Ten Tors and Jubilee Challenges.
-The Ten Tors and Jubilee Challenges offers the Army an opportunity to train Regular & Reservists and test command and control procedures, and interoperability with civilian authorities.
+Headquarters South West, supported by the Royal Navy and Royal Air Force, works alongside the emergency services, Dartmoor Search and Rescue Group, and many other voluntary organisations and individuals to ensure the safe conduct of the three Challenges.
+The Ten Tors, Jubilee Challenge and Dartmoor Granite Challenge offers the Army an opportunity to train Regular & Reservists and test command and control procedures, and interoperability with civilian authorities.
 This is in the context of UK Resilience to support an emergency, such as The Somerset Levels flooding in 2014.
 The Challenges are also a demonstrable opportunity for the Armed Forces, and particularly the Army, to show its commitment to supporting the local communities throughout the South West through development of young people; this is part of the Armed Force’s Community Covenant.
 Below are brief introductions on most of the organisations who help make Ten Tors work!

 The Headquarters South West Cadet Training Team provide Public Information (PInfo), Ten Tors Challenge Registration, Scrutineering and Safety Briefing.
 Additional task includes providing a Lost Child RV throughout TT Challenge.

-Volunteers from the Royal Navy and the Royal Air Force work as part of the Moor Support Group to man the 10 Safety Check Points and 14 Check Points across the Moor and provide team progress reports, oversee night stops and support to those participants unable to continue the Challenge.
-The Scrutineers, who enforce the Ten Tors Challenge Rules and assist with safety, are also predominantly drawn from current and former members of the Royal Navy and RAF.
+Volunteers from the Royal Navy and the Royal Air Force work as part of the Moor Support Group (MSG), providing the workforce to staff the Safety Control (SC) Points and Basic Control (BC) Points across the Moor and provide team progress reports, oversee night stops and support to those participants unable to continue the Challenge.
+The Scrutineers, who enforce the Ten Tors Challenge Rules and assist with safety, are also predominantly drawn from current and former members of the Royal Navy and RAF and some Army.

-The Commando Helicopter Force, based at Yeovilton, supply and man the support helicopters and provide 24-hour search, rescue and casualty evacuation facilities - in any weather.
+The Commando Helicopter Force, based at Yeovilton, supply the Merlin Helicopters that enable the event and can provide a rescue and casualty evacuation facility.

-A number of units provide the Moor Support Group (MSG).
-The Group monitors and reports on the welfare and progress of all participants throughout their Ten Tors Challenge.
-The MSG consists of check points (CPs) on each Tor and Safety Control (SC) points on the outskirts of the Moor with road access.
-Any individual not able to continue, enters the ‘Fall Out’ system at a SC and is the responsibility of the MSG until safely reunited with their Team Manager.
+A number of units and personnel provide the MSG.
+The MSG monitors and reports on the welfare and progress of all participants throughout their Ten Tors Challenge.
+The MSG consists of check points on each Tor known as Safety Control (SC) points on the outskirts of the Moor with road access or Basic Controls (BC), with less access by road.
+Any individual not able to continue, enters the Withdrawal system at a SC and is the responsibility of the MSG until safely reunited with their Team Manager.

 Defence Infrastructure Training, Service Delivery Training supported by Landmarc Support Services, manages the Dartmoor Training Area including the camps at Okehampton and Willsworthy.
 Dartmoor provides the Armed Forces with training areas for live firing, tactical training, and dry training which are essential to our soldiers, sailors and airmen.